top of page

 Preparing Your Soil and Garden Beds During Winter

-applying a thin layer of wood ash can give the garden minerals that will assist plant growth next season.
-Remember to keep this lite as too much can raise the ph, harm the life in the soil, and cause problems for some plants that prefer neutral ph.
+Preparing your soil is essential for a successful garden.
+One simple tip is to apply a thin layer of wood ash.
+This can give the garden minerals that will assist plant growth next season.
+However, remember to keep this light, as too much can raise the pH, harm the life in the soil, and cause problems for some plants that prefer neutral pH.

 Planning Your Garden Layout and Crop Rotation